FAQ

 • What official testing and ratings does Polyphen® have?

-Polyphen® in a steel clad sandwich panel has been assessed by the CSIRO MIT Fire Science and Technology Laboratory and achieves a Group 1 classification which is the highest criteria for fire hazard properties of building materials and assemblies under the Building Code of Australia as tested pursuant to the ISO9705 Room Corner Test.
+Polyphen® in a steel clad sandwich panel has been assessed by the CSIRO Fire Science and Technology Laboratory and achieves a Group 1 classification which is the highest criteria for fire hazard properties of building materials and assemblies under the Building Code of Australia as tested pursuant to the ISO9705 Room Corner Test.

 The CSIRO report states there was no excessive flame spread or smoke production and the test room did not reach a flashover condition unlike other insulation products.